 In this string, please change your target if you intend to run this across a network or if you have a named SQL Server instance.
 Set your database size according to how you built the workload files.
 Adjust your number of threads to set the expected load.
 This program cannot scale well above 64 threads, and cannot be executed above 100 threads.
 If you need more threads than 64, I suggest running a second copy of the batch file to get more threads, and would set the test configuration at 50 threads.

 The think_time setting is the amount of time that a simulated user would ‘think’ before clicking again.
 I have the time set very low so I can stress test the instance.
 I store the output to a ‘results.txt’ file so I can record the results later.

 Now, pick a time that works best for your test and execute it.
+Don’t forget the time of test – you can send fax from email if you have to remind yourself, even.
 If this is a production instance with background production tasks, this test will throttle the CPUs and memory, so be careful not to disrupt production tasks.
 You’ve been warned!
 Make sure to have whatever monitoring tool or Perfmon running so you can capture the performance metrics – i.e. CPU usage, memory PLE, I/O activity, etc. – so you know how hard this machine is being throttled.

 It looks like the test is not doing much at all in the command window.

 However, tail the testresults.txt output file.

 You can see activity as all of the threads are spawned and connect, and then the test actually begins.